I have a passion for anything crochet and love to collect, try out, and share the best free crochet patterns I discover!

 1. Miniature Angel

-This patterns is definitely one of my favorites.
-I have made this pattern a couple of times in various colors and with various hairstyles and every time they come out so cute!
+This pattern is definitely one of my favorites.
+I have made this pattern a couple of times in various colors and with various hairstyles, and every time they come out so cute!
 The website shows this little angel in a blue dress and a dark-haired pixie cut, so head over there for some inspiration!
-Feel free to experiment with the decoration on the dresses: You can sew little sparkly beads on it or embroider some snowflakes or even elaborate patterns.
+Feel free to experiment with the decoration on the dresses: You can sew little sparkly beads on them or embroider some snowflakes or even elaborate patterns.
 And don't forget her little bejeweled crown—so cute!
 The possibilities for variation are endless.

 The pattern is a free download and includes instructions for both the doll and the Christmas tree.
 The designer provides links to tutorials for the hair.
 The pattern is not very complicated and is suitable for beginners.
 Let's spread some Christmas cheer with this cute little design!